Joredjs/monomod/docs/CONTRIBUTING.md

 1. Commit your changes: ```git commit -m "{{commit-message}}"``` Following the [Conventional commit guidelines](https://www.conventionalcommits.org/]
 2. Push your branch: ```git push origin contributing/{{branch-name}}```
-3. Open a pull request: Go to the original NXMS repository and click "New pull request".
+3. Open a pull request: Go to the original monomod repository and click "New pull request".
 Select your forked repository and branch.
 Provide a detailed description of your changes.

 ## Code of Conduct